10 Common Propane Tank Problems (and how to take care of them)

 There are several solutions to this problem.
 You could create a mulched flower bed around your propane tank, or cover the ground around your propane tank with gravel, so you won’t need to mow or weed-eat close to the tank.
 You might also consider buying an underground tank.

-If you do notice a leak or need your tubing serviced in any way, it’s best to call in a professional.
+If you do notice a leak or need your tubing serviced in any way, it’s best to call in a professional instead of trying to fix it yourself.

 Want to learn more about different propane tank sizes?
 Check out our blog: What Size Propane Tank Do I Need?